 Laura’s mom was excited to announce to her other children that she was pregnant with twins, a boy and a girl.
 When the babies were born, it was a complete surprise to see the girl, Annie, had Down syndrome.
 Laura was eight-years-old at the time and little did she know, her whole life would be shaped because of her sibling with a disability.

 The Start of a Lasting Friendship Between Siblings

-One night Laura was feeling sad that she didn’t have a close relationship with any of her siblings.
+One night Laura was feeling down about not having a close relationship with any of her siblings.
 Her mother gave her life-changing advice.
 “If you want to build a relationship with someone, then you need to spend time with them,” she said.
 Laura started spending more time with Annie by pushing her on the swings, playing on the monkey bars, and giving her piggy-back rides.
-Laura’s mother thanked her because the activities she was doing with Annie were great muscle toning exercises.
+Laura’s mother was thrilled because the activities she was doing with Annie were great muscle toning exercises.

 In high school, Laura participated in a Best Buddies program for anyone with an intellectual or physical disability.
-This was just one of the suggestions Laura’s mom made to her that helped shape her life.
+This was another suggestion Laura’s mom made to her that helped shape her life.
 Annie would always tag along to activities and everyone knew who Annie was.
 Everybody loved being around her because “she has always been full of love and warmth”, Laura said.
-Laura also had another friend whose sibling has a disability and everyone looked up to them because of it.

 Caring for Your Sibling with a Disability

 When Devin and Laura started dating, he knew she had a special relationship with Annie.
 After getting engaged, Laura told Devin that he would have to be okay with Annie possibly living with them someday.
 Devin was completely on board since he had come to love Annie like a sister as well.